-- 4. Grading and drainage improvements shall be constructed according to the latest Napa County Road and Street Standards, and Chapter 16.28 of the Napa County Code, and Appendix J of the California Building Code. - 5.
-Prior to issuance of a building or grading permit the owner shall submit the necessary documents for Erosion Control as determined by the area of disturbance of the proposed development in accordance with the Napa Countywide Stormwater Pollution Prevention program Erosion and Sediment Control Plan Guidance for Applicant and Review Staff dated December 2014. - 6.
-Prior to issuance of a building or grading permit the owner shall demonstrate on the plans that all roadways, access driveways, and parking areas serving the project will be improved to meet the requirements as outlined in the latest edition of the Napa County Road & Street Standards for Commercial development. - 7.
-Applicant shall obtain an encroachment permit from the Napa County Public Works Department for any proposed work within the Napa County Right of Way. - 8.
-Prior to issuance of a building or grading permit the owner shall prepare a Stormwater Control Plan (SCP) in accordance with the latest edition of the BASMAA Post-Construction Manual for review and approval by the Engineering Division in PBES.
-The Stormwater Control Plan shall include the water balance analysis for the use of the existing wastewater pond to handle the additional stormwater flows. - 9.
-Prior to issuance of a building permit, an Operation and Maintenance Plan shall be submitted and tentatively approved by the Engineering Division in PBES.
-Before final occupancy the property owner must legally record the "Operation and Maintenance Agreement", approved by the Engineering Division in PBES. - 10.
-All improvements shall conform to the latest Napa County Airport Industrial Area Specific Plan. - 11.
-Applicant shall pay the applicable Napa County Airport Industrial Area Traffic Mitigation Fees prior to receiving any building permits for this project.
-The applicant should contact the Public Works office to obtain information regarding the determination of this fee. - 12.
-The Applicant must comply with all associated requirements and exhibits relating to water conditions to be imposed on all parcels as described in Napa County Agreement No. 7070, between the County of Napa and the City of American Canyon.
+- Grading and drainage improvements shall be constructed according to the current Napa County Road and Street Standards, Chapter 16.28 of the Napa County Code, and Appendix J of the California Building Code. - 6.
+Prior to issuance of a development permit (i.e. building permit and/or grading permit) the owner shall submit the necessary documents for Erosion Control as determined by the area of disturbance of the proposed development in accordance with the Napa Countywide Stormwater Pollution Prevention Program Erosion and Sediment Control Plan Guidance document, dated December 2014. - 7.
+All improvements shall conform to the latest Napa County Airport Industrial Area Specific Plan. - 8.
+Applicant shall pay the applicable Napa County Airport Industrial Area Traffic Mitigation Fees prior to receiving any development permits for this project.
+The applicant should contact the Public Works office to obtain information regarding the determination of this fee.